raguila8/petgram/README.md

 * Users can like and comment on any post.
 They can also delete their comment or unlike a post.
 * Users have a discover page where they can add followers that they are not following.
 Users can also see the most popular recent posts.
 * Users can navigate through posts through a modal carousel interface or simply by going to the post's page.
-* Users have their wn profile page where you can see their posts and their profile info such as followers, following, pet type, name and bio.
+* Users have their own profile page where you can see their posts and their profile info such as followers, following, pet type, name and bio.

+## TODO

+* Hashtags
+* Cropping and rotating
+* filters
+* messaging
+* Tagging
+* Make more mobile friendly